-The draft coach house "How To Guide" is provided as Attachment 2.
+The draft coach house "How To Guide" is provided as Attachment 2. should be Attachment 3.

 Timing/Approval Process:

 Should Council give 1st reading to Bylaw 8036 then a public hearing will be scheduled.

 Public Input:

 In March and early April of 2014, District staff co-hosted with West Vancouver staff, a series of meetings with coach house designers and builders and with planners from nine other local municipalities where coach housing is already permitted.